Article processing charge: Cost to scientists and funding bodies

 Article processing charges shift the burden of payment from readers to authors (or their funders), which creates a new set of concerns.
 One concern is that if a publisher makes a profit from accepting papers, it has an incentive to accept anything submitted, rather than selecting and rejecting articles based on quality.
 This could be remedied, however, by charging for the peer-review rather than acceptance.
 Another concern is that institutional budgets may need to be adjusted in order to provide funding for the article processing charges required to publish in many open access journals (e.g. those published by BioMed Central).
 It has been argued that this may reduce the ability to publish research results due to lack of sufficient funds, leading to some research not becoming a part of the public record.

 Another concern is the redirection of money by major funding agencies such as the National Institutes of Health and the Wellcome Trust from the direct support of research to the support of open access publication.
 Robert Terry, Senior Policy Advisor at the Wellcome Trust, has said that he feels that 1–2% of their research budget will change from the creation of knowledge to the dissemination of knowledge.

 Research institutions could cover the cost of open access by converting to an open access journal cost-recovery model, with the institutions' annual tool access subscription savings being available to cover annual open access publication costs.
 A 2017 study by the Max Planck Society estimates the annual turnovers of academic publishers amount to approximately €7.6 billion.
 It is argued that this money comes predominantly from publicly funded scientific libraries as they purchase subscriptions or licenses in order to provide access to scientific journals for their members.
 The study was presented by the Max Planck Digital Library and found that subscription budgets would be sufficient to fund the open access publication charges, but does not address how unaffiliated authors or authors from institutions without funds will contribute to the scholarly record.

-Publishers' high operating profit margins, often on publicly funded research works, and their copyright practices have subjected them to criticism by researchers.
-For example, a Guardian article informed that in 2010, Elsevier's scientific publishing arm reported profits of £724m on just over £2bn in revenue.
-It was a 36% margin – higher than Apple, Google, or Amazon posted that year.
+Five large commercial publishers (Elsevier, Sage, Springer Nature, Taylor & Francis, and Wiley) have raised concerns within research community.
+These concerns stem primarily from two factors: the publishers' substantial profit margins, which are often derived from works funded by public research grants, and the high costs associated with their open access publishing fees under gold and hybrid journal models.
+For example, a Guardian article informed that in 2010, Elsevier's scientific publishing arm reported profits of £724 million on just over £2 billion in revenue.
+The margin was 36%, which exceeded the margins reported by Apple, Google, and Amazon that same year.